Cycling Lifestyle: The Art of Finding Your Own Way

 Creating a lasting lifestyle as an endurance athlete is like riding up a climb: To move up to where you wanna be you need to keep on pushing consistently and deal with yourself the way you are in the moment.

 And as training is about being committed for months and months, it’s worthless without all the important surroundings.
-Because It’s about finding the sweet spot for your own way and not getting allured off it.
+Because It’s about finding the sweet spot for your way and not getting allured off it.

 So, I hope you will take something from this small guide.
 Until next time!
 Roberto